farzadab/farzadab.github.io/index.md

 #   _MSc Student at UBC_
 ---

-I'm a machine learning researcher/scientist at Apple working on Computer Vision and Efficient Learning.
+I'm a founding AI engineer at [Fixie](https://fixie.ai/) working on speech-language models.

-I finished my MSc in the [department of Computer Science](http://cs.ubc.ca/) at the University of British Columbia studying Reinforcement Learning under supervision of [Prof. Michiel van de Panne](http://cs.ubc.ca/~van/).\\
+I was previously at Apple in the machine intelligence neural design (MIND) team, working on computer vision and efficient learning and got my MSc at the [University of British Columbia, department of Computer Science](http://cs.ubc.ca/), studying Reinforcement Learning under supervision of [Prof. Michiel van de Panne](http://cs.ubc.ca/~van/).
-I like exploring new stuff and learning everything that comes my way!

 <div style="display: flex; justify-content: center">
 {% for item in site.navigation_footer %}